ooyala/native-skin/dev_docs/README-ios.md

         * Should be linked
     - Ooyala Skin SDK
         * Should be linked
+        * SDK Version in the Skin package's VERSION file should match the VERSION file in the Ooyala SDK
     - Alice Font
+        * Should be bundled
+        * Should be part of Info.plist
+    - FontAwesome Font
         * Should be bundled
         * Should be part of Info.plist
     - Localization Files (en.json, zh.json, etc.)